mattmc3/taskpaper-themes/README.md

 ### Installation

-From your Mac, open the Terminal application, and run the following command:
+- From your Mac, open the Terminal application, and run the following single command to download the theme:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/mattmc3/taskpaper-themes/master/jellybeans.less \
      > ~/Library/Containers/com.hogbaysoftware.TaskPaper3/Data/Library/Application\ Support/TaskPaper/StyleSheets/jellybeans.less
 ```

+- Close Terminal.

+- From TaskPaper, open the _Window_ menu, and choose the _Stylesheet_ submenu and pick jellybeans.

 ### Notes